 Select wellness and support related FAQs from the dropdown.

-See question J2 for new military pay and entitlements, but there are additional resources for financial assistance:
+A: See question J2 for new military pay and entitlements, but there are additional resources for financial assistance:

-Command Financial Specialists are a unit's point of contact on financial education, basic budgeting, and resource referrals.
+Command Financial Specialists are the unit's point of contact on financial education, basic budgeting, and resource referrals.
 If your unit doesn’t have a Command Financial Specialist, e-mail email@example.com or reach out to your assigned Personal Financial Manager.

 The CGSUPRT Personal Financial Wellness Program offers unlimited 30-minute money coaching sessions by phone, plus online live webinars and recorded webinars for all Coast Guard members, civilians, and their families.
 Free tax filing with H&R Block is also available.
 Research financial solutions or schedule a consultation at www.CGSUPRT.com or calling 1-855-CG-SUPRT (247-8778).

-Coast Guard Mutual Assistance (CGMA) offers interest-free loans, grants, and referrals for Coast Guard members and civilians.
+Coast Guard Mutual Assistance (CGMA), offers interest-free loans, grants, and referrals for Coast Guard members and civilians.
 CGMA’s assistance package for COVID-19 includes loans for loss of pay, child care costs, quarantine assistance and temporary medical relocations.
 CGMA also offers grants to help with basic school supplies, including digital learning aids, study books and printer ink.

 Department of Defense Office of Financial Readiness shares resources on mortgage payments, student loans, unemployment, and small business relief.
 Please visit this website for more information: https://finred.usalearning.gov/COVID19-Resources#main-content

 A: Fear and anxiety about the pandemic can be overwhelming, and create strong emotions in both adults and children.
 The CDC has some tips for managing stress related to COVID-19.